Employment, Travel, and Legal Matters

 - Read more in SEVIS & Immigration.

-Please take a few minutes to review the International Handbook.
+Please take a few minutes to review the International Guidebook.
 It contains important information for your comfort and success at UNO.
 Take special note of these UNO policies and rules:

 - Drug-Free Schools and Campuses Act: It is illegal to have controlled drugs or to share prescription drugs.
 Read the Campus Drug and Alcohol Policy.